Terminal Graph

 Introduction

-Terminal Graph is a native macOS app from INTDEV — an infinite canvas where nodes are real terminals, browsers, notes, editors, and file watchers.
+Terminal Graph is a native macOS app from INTDEV — an infinite canvas where nodes are real terminals, browsers, notes, editors, file watchers, and small utility nodes.

 Drop them wherever, wire them up, and keep the whole mess of a project in one spatial view instead of cycling through tabs and tmux panes.
 The connections pipe data between nodes, which opens up workflows you can’t get from tabs alone.
 Curious to see what you come up with.